JO710 Digital Toolkit

 Review Lightroom edits in class.

-Class Eight – The Interview (audio slideshow)
+The On Camera Interview (audio slideshow)

 Assignment #2 Photo Story or Event due (BEFORE CLASS).

 How to conduct an interview.
 Watch Terry Gross.
-Learn to edit in Adobe Rush.

 Subject should recycle question within the answer.